JanessaTech/exercises/nextjs/next14-input/README.md

 The project is to show how to use the features of input element:

 - How to use onChange, onBlur, onClick, onKeyDown
+- How to use react-hook-form + yup to validate form data

 ## Indenpendences